Princess Isabella of Parma: Conseils à Marie

 Isabella wrote a long letter to her sister-in-law and possible lover, Archduchess Maria Christina, as part of her preparations for death.
-The Conseils à Marie ('Advice to Marie') consists of descriptions of their family members and ways of nurturing a good relationship with them.
-In her view, her husband was 'not primarily emotional' and viewed usual expressions of love such as terms of endearment or embraces as flattery or hypocrisy.
-She described her father-in-law Emperor Francis as an 'honourable, good-hearted' man and a 'reliable, true friend', but someone who is prone to listening to bad advisors.
-Of Empress Maria Theresa, she wrote that 'a kind of mistrust and seeming coldness' is mixed in her love for her children.
-She stated that her death will not be a great loss for her mother-in-law, but will nevertheless cause her pain and that she will 'transfer all of the friendship she feels for [Isabella] to [Marie]'.
+The Conseils à Marie ('Advice to Marie') consists of descriptions of their family members and ways of nurturing a good relationship with each.
+In her view, her husband was “not primarily emotional” and viewed usual expressions of love such as terms of endearment or embraces as flattery or hypocrisy.
+She described her father-in-law Emperor Francis as an “honourable, good-hearted” man and a “reliable, true friend”, but someone who is prone to listening to bad advisors.
+Of Empress Maria Theresa, she wrote that “a kind of mistrust and seeming coldness” is mixed in her love for her children.
+She stated that her death will not be a great loss for her mother-in-law, but nevertheless cause her pain and that she will “transfer all of the friendship she feels for [Isabella] to [Marie]”.

+Do you know the chaos that reigns in a certain drawer at my [apartment], where—all scattered together without any rhyme or reason—you’ll find a political essay, a heap of letters, an opéra comique, a vaudeville, a treatise on education, a harpsichord piece, moral reflections, a sermon attached to the treatise on all forms of irrationality, prayers mingled with papers dedicated to declaring my love for you, messages from the Empress lost among letters from a hundred people who mean nothing to me, these messages that are so dear to me and sweeten my life.